veronicasyseo/veronicasyseo.github.io/README.md

 If you'd like to talk, shoot me an email at syseo (at) connect.ust.hk and I'll get back to you within a day.
 I'm almost always online.

 Check out my summary at [LinkedIn](https://linkedin.com/in/veronicasyseo) if you'd like.
+Lastly, for now, this is a [link to my *resume*](https://drive.google.com/open?id=0B-Zp9ItZycBFZERUeWdma0lGVVE).

+I'll leave you with a Spotify [playlist](https://open.spotify.com/user/22haigo43j4sbwo2nmwmjmbsi/playlist/3uipThQeqyF8GFycFKE5Xp), because I can't do without music.

 Have a nice day!